TOLERANCE - JUSTICE - HUMAN RIGHTS

 Friends of Simon Wiesenthal Center's unique, innovative education programs provide meaningful, authentic learning opportunities that confront hatred and intolerance for elementary and high school students and build on lessons their teachers deliver every day in their own classrooms.
 Based on the Equity & Inclusivity Strategy, FSWC’s workshops address Ontario Ministry of Education expectations while generating meaningful discussions that challenge perspectives and offer further understanding of, often, difficult subject matter.
 The goal of the programming is to teach about historical events while making real-world, contemporary connections and empowering youth to create positive change in their homes, schools and communities.

 Specific programming developed for T4H aligns with current Ministry of Education curriculum expectations as they relate to Grades 6 – 12 Media Literacy, Language and Oral Communication; Grades 9 – 12 Canadian and World History; Grade 10 Civics and Grade 12 World Religions and International Law.
+The exemplary program has been recognized by the Canadian Race Relations Foundation with an Award of Excellence.

 All T4H workshops are led by experienced FSWC facilitators, and teachers are provided access to educational materials in order to assist in preparing their students for T4H visits.